 Elisabetta Sirani was a highly talented and prolific Bolognese painter and printmaker who lived for all too short a time in the mid 17th century.
 She paved the way for future generations of female artists through the establishment of a women’s art school and by breaking through many of the barriers to women of that time.

 Join me on a walk around Bologna on the trail of Elisabetta Sirani.
+There is a map with locations marked at the end of the post.

 Our first port of call is a building at 7 Via Urbana.
 It was here that her father, Giovanni Andrea Sirani, had his studio and ran an art school.
 He also worked as an art merchant.
 The building has a small inconspicuous plaque marking it as Elisabetta’s birthplace.

 Giovanni had been one of the students of Guido Reni (1575-1642), one of the most famous Italian painters of his generation.
-Elisabetta trained with her father, although it is said that had to be convinced to do this by a family friend and art critic, Count Carlo Cesare Malvasia.
+Elisabetta trained with her father, although it is said that he had to be convinced to do this by a family friend and art critic, Count Carlo Cesare Malvasia.

 Elisabetta was taught in the style of Reni, but later developed her own distinctive intimate style.
 With precocious talent, she soon developed into a prolific artist.